NVIDIA/NVFlare/examples/federated_statistics/local/README.md

 we also reveal the real data.
 This check to make sure that the number of bins be less than X percent of the count.
 X = max_bins_percent in percentage, for 10 is for 10%
-if the number of bins for the histogram is not satisfy this specified condition, the resulting histogram will be removed from metrics before sending to server.
+if the number of bins for the histogram is not satisfy this specified condition, the resulting histogram will be removed from statistics before sending to server.

 ## AddNoiseToMinMax
 For histogram calculations, if the feature's histogram bin's range is not specified, we will need to use local data's min